CURRENT ISSUE: August 2023

 Riley’s Pour House

 in Carnegie is the second Irish Pub and music venue.
-Reilly’s is open seven days a week, offering an extensive menu, with breakfast on Saturday and Sunday from 9:00am.
+Reilly’s is open seven days a week, offering an extensive menu, with breakfast on Saturday and Sunday from 9:00 am.
 They have been voted one of the best Irish Pubs in the area.
 This Pub is a hub for watching the Pittsburgh Steelers on TV; a variety of musical talent performs several nights throughout the week.

 Books

 We are moving into the season of curling up on the sofa with a good book and not stopping until it is finished.
-Over the past several months I had the opportunity to do such a thing, I read three exciting books, mostly non-fiction with a hint of truth, and all taking place a long time ago.
+Over the past several months I had the opportunity to do such a thing, I read three exciting books, mostly non-fiction with a hint of truth, and all took place a long time ago.

 The first one was “Athenry” by Cahal Dunne.
 This book is Cahal’s tribute to the strength and forbearance of the Irish as told through the lives of two families affected by the Penal Laws.
 These laws were the motions that put into effect the Great Hunger.
-“Athenry’ is a well written historical fiction that just might inspire you to learn more about The Great Hunger.
+“Athenry’ is a well-written historical fiction that just might inspire you to learn more about The Great Hunger.
 This book can be purchased in any good book store or go to Cahal’s website, www.cahaldunne.com.

 The second book is “Briarhill to Brooklyn” by Jack Bodkin.
 This book is about an Irish family’s journey to freedom and opportunity.
-This story has Da and Mam and eight children, some of their spouses and an uncle who is a Catholic Bishop.
+This story has Da and Mam and eight children, some of their spouses, and an uncle who is a Catholic Bishop.
 The family travels from County Galway to Brooklyn, New York.
 The stories here encompass the period of the Great Hunger to the American Civil War.

-There are some good life lessons in this book – love, honor, sharing, generosity and general caring for your fellow man / woman.
-This book can also be purchased in any good book store or from Jack Bodkin’s URL at Briarhill to Brooklyn by Jack Bodkin | BRIARHILL TO BROOKLYN.
+There are some good life lessons in this book – love, honor, sharing, generosity, and general caring for your fellow man/woman.
+This book can also be purchased in any good bookstore or from Jack Bodkin’s URL at Briarhill to Brooklyn by Jack Bodkin | BRIARHILL TO BROOKLYN.

 The Third book is “Rockaway Blue” by Larry Kirwan.
 This is a book about the terrorists who attacked the World Trade Center on September 11, 2011.
 A tearjerker for sure, but also a marvelous story that many of us could relate to.